Single-qubit universal classifier implemented on an ion-trap quantum device: Introduction

 \section{Introduction}

+Quantum computing is an active field of research both in academia and industry.
+It is expected that quantum computers will provide solutions to classically intractable problems.
+A handful of problems has been found for which quantum computers can provide a solution with a certain, even exponential, speed-ups with respect to a classical computer \cite{Bern1997,Shor, Van2001, Deb2016,Mas2021}.
+On the experimental side, recent advances have achieved quantum supremacy, that is, solving a problem in a quantum computer more efficiently than using classical methods.
+This has been demonstrated both in superconducting~\cite{Arute_quantum_2019} and photonic~\cite{Zuchongzhi_2020, Zuchongzhi2_2021} platforms.

+Finding quantum supremacy for practical problem is an open question.
+Among various possibilities, quantum machine learning is considered to be a potential game changer.
+Data classification is an ubiquitous problem appearing across many different fields.
+Classical machine learning provides a plethora of algorithms for this purpose, notably those related to support vector machines~\cite{cortes_svm_1995} or neural networks~\cite{saad_nn_1999, doi:10.1063/1.1144830}.
+In recent years, classical machine learning has improved substantially and can now provide solutions to a large variety of classification problems~\cite{russell_artificial_2010, mohri_foundations_2012}.
+These classical algorithms are generally implemented using specialized software and hardware that are expensive in both computational and energy resources.

-Quantum machine learning aims to combine the spirit of classical machine learning and the capabilities of quantum computing.
-Even though this field of research is still in an early stage and, in general, cannot compete against the state-of-the-art classical algorithms, recent theoretical works have proven quantum theoretical advantage with respect to classical approaches in some selected problems~\cite{liu_rigorous_2020}, leveraging upon Shor's algorithm exponential quantum speed-up~\cite{Shor}.
-As a matter of fact, most algorithms for quantum machine learning rely on variational methods~\cite{dunjko_machine_2018, schuld_circuit_2020, biamonte_quantum_2017,reviewvariational_2021}, where solid theorems assessing the power of quantum devices are still missing.
-Yet, in their simplest versions, variational quantum algorithms are believed to fit the requirements of Noisy Intermediate-Scale Quantum~(NISQ) devices~\cite{Preskill2018quantumcomputingin}, motivating a first set of experiments toward quantum machine learning.
+Quantum Machine Learning (QML) aims to combine the spirits of classical machine learning and the capabilities of quantum computing.
+This field of research is still in an early stage and, in general, cannot compete against the state-of-the-art classical algorithms.
+However, recent theoretical works have proven quantum advantages in selected problems~\cite{liu_rigorous_2020}.
+Nowadays, most QML algorithms rely on variational methods~\cite{dunjko_machine_2018, schuld_circuit_2020, biamonte_quantum_2017,reviewvariational_2021}, where theoretical arguments assessing robust and general quantum advantages of quantum devices are still missing.
+Variational quantum algorithms are believed to fit the requirements of Noisy Intermediate-Scale Quantum~(NISQ) devices~\cite{Preskill2018quantumcomputingin}, motivating the use of these methods for the early experiments of QML.
+These experiments have progressed in different platforms \cite{QSVM_exp, QSVM_proposal, havlek_supervised_2019}.
+Photonic devices achieved one of the earliest experiments for addressing a classification problem~\cite{QSVM_exp} based on Quantum Support Vector Machines \cite{QSVM_proposal}.
+Superconducting qubits have addressed QML using variational algorithms~\cite{havlek_supervised_2019}.